ProtopointLLC/bodybytes-firmware/docs/flashing.md

 ### 4a - Bootstrap via JTAG and bring up U-Boot in RAM

 Follow [jtag.md](jtag.md) §1 to connect OpenOCD and halt the CPU.
-Then run `scripts/boot_uboot_jtag.py`.
+Then run `scripts/boot_uboot_jtag.py --bodybytes`.
 This script automates the full bring-up sequence: verifies the PC and chip ID, initialises PLL and DRAM, tests DRAM, loads `u-boot/u-boot.bin` into RAM via JTAG, and resumes execution.
 It waits 5 seconds for U-Boot to reach its prompt and exits once done.

 U-Boot should appear on **UART2 (TP19/TP20)** at **115200 8N1**: connect with `picocom -b 115200 --flow n /dev/ttyUSB0`.

 Do not continue until U-Boot runs correctly from RAM.
 If it does not execute reliably from RAM it will not execute correctly after being programmed into NOR.

-**VS Code tasks:** _JTAG: Boot U-Boot from RAM_ runs `scripts/boot_uboot_jtag.py` and starts _JTAG: Start OpenOCD J-Link_ automatically as a prerequisite - replaces both the OpenOCD setup and the `boot_uboot_jtag.py` step above. _Serial Monitor_ opens `picocom` on `/dev/ttyUSB0` at 115200 8N1 in a dedicated terminal.
+**VS Code tasks:** _JTAG: Boot U-Boot from RAM_ runs `scripts/boot_uboot_jtag.py --bodybytes` and starts _JTAG: Start OpenOCD J-Link_ automatically as a prerequisite - replaces both the OpenOCD setup and the `boot_uboot_jtag.py` step above. _Serial Monitor_ opens `picocom` on `/dev/ttyUSB0` at 115200 8N1 in a dedicated terminal.

 ### 4b - Full NOR programming (first-time / production)

-With U-Boot running at its prompt, run `scripts/flash_nor_images.py --full-erase` to wipe the entire chip first, then `scripts/flash_nor_images.py --all` to write all partitions in one pass. `--full-erase` and partition flags are mutually exclusive — run erase separately, then flash. `--all` loads each binary into RAM via JTAG, resumes U-Boot, and writes it to NOR using `sf` at the correct offsets from the U-Boot DTB.
+With U-Boot running at its prompt, run `scripts/flash_nor_images.py --bodybytes --full-erase` to wipe the entire chip first, then `scripts/flash_nor_images.py --bodybytes --all --mac AA:BB:CC:DD:EE:FF` to write all partitions in one pass. `--full-erase` and partition flags are mutually exclusive — run erase separately, then flash. `--all` loads each binary into RAM via JTAG, resumes U-Boot, and writes it to NOR using `sf` at the correct offsets from the U-Boot DTB. `--mac` is required with `--all` because it includes the factory (WiFi EEPROM) partition.

-**VS Code task:** _JTAG: Flash NOR_ runs `scripts/flash_nor_images.py --jtag --all` and starts _JTAG: Start OpenOCD J-Link_ automatically — equivalent to the `--all` step.
+**VS Code task:** _JTAG: Flash NOR_ runs `scripts/flash_nor_images.py --bodybytes --all --mac AA:BB:CC:DD:EE:FF` and starts _JTAG: Start OpenOCD J-Link_ automatically — equivalent to the `--all` step.
 Run `--full-erase` manually first if a full chip wipe is needed.

 Alternatively, program via CH341A SPI programmer without involving U-Boot (board must be powered off).
-Run `scripts/flash_nor_images.py --file` (§3) — it prints the exact `flashrom` command to use.
+Run `scripts/flash_nor_images.py --bodybytes --file --mac ...` (§3) — it prints the exact `flashrom` command to use.

 ### 4c - Incremental update (development)

-To re-flash individual partitions without a full chip erase, pass partition flags to `flash_nor_images.py`: `--u-boot` for U-Boot only, `--recovery` for the recovery kernel only, or multiple flags together (e.g. `--u-boot-env --factory`) to flash both in one pass.
+To re-flash individual partitions without a full chip erase, pass partition flags to `flash_nor_images.py --bodybytes`: `--u-boot` for U-Boot only, `--recovery` for the recovery kernel only, or multiple flags together (e.g. `--u-boot-env --factory --mac AA:BB:CC:DD:EE:FF`) to flash both in one pass. `--mac` is required whenever `--factory` is included.
 Each partition is erased to its DTS-defined size before writing.
 The env partition is erased — run `saveenv` at the U-Boot prompt on the next boot to restore the compiled-in defaults.
 Power-cycle to boot from the updated NOR.

 ### 4d - Verify NOR boot